nthang2/Reserver-prediction/README.md

 Based on the results obtained, the model appears to perform reasonably well.
 After considering the training and validation accuracies, as well as the precision, recall, F1-score, and overall accuracy, a value of k = 3 was chosen for the K-Neighbors model.
 This value provides a good balance between performance and potential overfitting.

 ***Overall accuracy : 82%***

+### 2, Naive Bayes - Gaussian Model

+In this section, we implemented the Naive Bayes algorithm with a Gaussian model.
+After testing different parameters for priors and var_smoothing, we decided to use priors=[0.01,0.99] and var_smoothing = 1e-6.

+The model's accuracy on the training data was 0.748, while the accuracy on the test/validation data was 0.744.
+Comparing these accuracy scores, it seems that the model is not overfitting as the accuracy on the training data is relatively similar to the accuracy on the test/validation data.

+Regarding the metrics, we evaluated the model's performance for each class as well as an overall average (macro avg and weighted avg) across all classes.
+The precision, recall, and F1-score were relatively similar for both classes, indicating a balanced performance.
+However, the overall accuracy of 0.74 suggests that the model is correctly predicting approximately 74% of the instances in the dataset.

+To further explain the metrics, precision is the proportion of true positive predictions out of all positive predictions.
+For class 0, the precision is 0.76, indicating that 76% of the predictions for class 0 were correct.
+For class 1, the precision is 0.73, indicating that 73% of the predictions for class 1 were correct.

+Recall is the proportion of true positive predictions out of all actual positive instances.
+For class 0, the recall is 0.71, indicating that 71% of the actual instances of class 0 were correctly predicted.
+For class 1, the recall is 0.78, indicating that 78% of the actual instances of class 1 were correctly predicted.

+The F1-score is a measure that combines both precision and recall into a single metric.
+For class 0, the F1-score is 0.73, which is the harmonic mean of precision and recall.
+For class 1, the F1-score is 0.75.

+Finally, the overall accuracy of the model is 0.74, indicating that 74% of the predictions overall were correct.
+We encountered no major complications during the implementation, but we developed some functions to help clean and preprocess the data before feeding it into the model.

 ## 3.3 Refinement